Reduce Your Winter Energy Bills

 If you use portable electric or kerosene heaters, be sure to use them carefully, keep them away from draperies and follow all of the manufacturer’s instructions.

-Use compact fluorescent light (CFL) bulbs, especially in light fixtures that are used for extended periods of time.
+Use energy efficient light bulbs, especially in lighting fixtures that are used extensively.

 Turn off lights in unoccupied rooms.